Distributionally Robust Deep Learning using Hardness Weighted Sampling: Methods

 In this section, we present convergence guarantees for \Algref{alg:1} in the framework of over-parameterized deep learning.
-We further demonstrate properties of our hardness weighted sampling that allow to clarify its link with Hard Example Mining.
+We further demonstrate properties of our hardness weighted sampling that allow to clarify its link with Hard Example Mining and with the minimization of percentiles of the per-sample loss on the training data distribution.